HellperKK/java-error-manager/README.md

 holds a `String` containing the error message.

-If you are familiar with Scala, I think you could see this as a variant of Either[A, String].
-From an elm background this looks a lot like the type Result.
+If you are familiar with Scala, I think you could see this as Try type.
+From an elm background this looks a lot like the Result type.

 Example case :
 ```java